Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Update an existing answer

-Required fields for PUT, PATCH: description
+Requirement: user must be logged in.

 ### Request

-Requirement: user must be logged in.
+Required fields for PUT or PATCH: description

 ```json
 PUT /answer/id/ or PATCH /answer/id/